KevinMcD25/MIS352GroupKEAH/README.md

 "What would the code for an interactive map look like in HTML?"

 "How can I add a pin on top of a picture in HTML?"

+*Andrew Taughinbaugh*
+"why wont my bootstrap work?"

+"How do I resize images in the carousel?"

+"How do I make my navbar useable?"